 The aliens have begun their diabolical plan to shut down the Earth in a series of natural Cataclysms.

 But, Callixtus knows he might be able to stop them if he could thwart an assassination plot.

 What follows is a race against time to save humanity.

 Will Callixtus make it back to Rome in time to save the world?

-Or… will life as we know it end with the annihilation of mankind?
+Or… will life… as we know it, end with the annihilation of humanity?